ibm-cloud-docs/watson-assistant/backup-data.md

     - `${BACKUP_DIR}`: Specify a file where you want to write the downloaded data.
 Be sure to specify a backup directory in which to store the file.
 For example, `/bu/backup-file-name.dump` creates a backup directory named `bu`.
     - `--instance ${INSTANCE}`: Select the specific instance to be backed up.

-If you prefer to back up data by using the Postgres tool directly, you can complete the procedure to back up data manually.

 ## Backing up data manually
 {: #backup-cp4d}

-Complete the steps in this procedure to back up your data by using the Postgres tool directly.

 To back up your data, complete these steps:

-1. Fetch a running Postgres pod:

     ```bash
     oc get pods -l app=${INSTANCE}-postgres -o jsonpath="{.items[0].metadata.name}"